pantheon-systems/documentation/source/content/guides/account-mgmt/plans/05-pricing.md

 reviewed: "2022-09-19"
 ---

-The following tables provide both the list and preferred pricing for Pantheon Plans.
+The following tables provide both the list and preferred pricing for Pantheon Plans, as well as the savings you can achieve using Annual pricing.